annotation/stam/README.md

 In this section, we will describe the STAM data model, note that the data model is detached from any specific serialisation format, those will be discussed in a later section.

-The below UML-like diagram expresses the data model.
+The below UML diagram expresses the full data model.

 ![UML diagram](model.png)